 BREATHE EASIER WITH FLAIR® EQUINE NASAL STRIPS

-When horses breathe hard during exercise, the soft tissue over the nasal passage is sucked in, reducing airway diameter and restricting airflow.
-The spring-like action in FLAIR Strips gently support the nasal passages to reduce soft tissue collapse and make breathing easier.
+When horses breathe hard during exercise, the soft tissue over the nasal passage is sucked in, reducing airway diameter, restricting airflow.
+The spring-like action in FLAIR Strips gently supports the nasal passages to reduce soft tissue collapse and make breathing easier.

-FLAIR Strips don't help horses breathe in more air.
-The Strips help horses take in the same amount of air but with less work.
-For example, think about the difference you feel when breathing through a stuffy nose vs. when your nose is clear.
+FLAIR Strips don’t help horses breathe in more air; they help horses take in the same amount of air with less work.
+For example, think about the difference you feel when breathing through a stuffy nose versus when your nose is clear.
 When your nose is stuffy, the nasal passages are narrower, making it more difficult to breathe.

 Resting endoscopic view inside the nasal passages

-FLAIR Strips provide a spring-like force that gently supports the nasal passages and reduces soft tissue collapse that causes narrowing of the airways during exercise.
+FLAIR Strips provide a spring-like force that gently supports the nasal passages and reduces soft tissue collapse which causes the narrowing of the airways during exercise.
 The Strips support the nasal passages including the nasal valve, which is the narrowest part of the nasal passages, to make breathing easier.

 BREATHING IMPACTS STRIDE

 FLAIR Strips can impact stride efficiency due in part to the horse’s unique synchronization or “coupling” of stride and breathing at a gallop.
 At a walk and trot, a horse’s respiratory rate is unrelated to its stride rate.
 During canter and gallop, the horse’s stride and breathing are linked: A horse takes one breath for each stride.

 As shown in the illustration below, inhalation (red arrows pointing to air moving into the nose) occurs when the front legs are non-weight bearing and exhalation occurs when the front limbs are weight bearing (blue arrows pointing to air exiting the nose).